This post will cover some of the best activities to enjoy in Rome.

 This is also the site of Bioparco di Roma, a fantastic zoo with several animals to see from around the world.

-Families may also want to visit the San Carlino Puppet Theatre to see a great puppet show with your kids.
+Families may also want to visit the San Carlino Puppet Theatre to see a great puppet show with their kids.

 For additional things to see and do in the park, make sure to check our post about visiting Villa Borghese.

-If you’re looking for even more things to do with your children, make sure to read our family-friendly activities.
+If you’re looking for even more things to do with your children, make sure to read our family-friendly activities in Rome.

 8. See a Concert